Kriti Devi Debbarman: Early life

-Kriti Devi Debbarman is the daughter of Maharaja Kirit Bikram Kishore Debbarma and Bibhu Kumar Devi.
+Maharajkumari Kriti Devi Debbarman (Rani Kriti Devi Singh of Kawardha) is the daughter of Maharaja Kirit Bikram Kishore Debbarma and Bibhu Kumar Devi.
 She have two siblings namely Pragya Debbarma and Pradyot Bikram Deb Barma, the current titular king of Tripura.
+She was married to RajaYogeshwar Raj Singh of the ErstwhilePrincely State of Kawardha,Chhattisgarh.

 Political career

 Kriti Devi Debbarman, the East Tripura 18th Lok Sabha Member of Parliament with Tripura Governor N. Indrasena Reddy on 5 June 2024.

 Debbarma was elected as MP from the East Tripura constituency in the 18th Lok Sabha by a margin of 486,819 votes.

 She as involved in the 2023 Tripura state assembly campaign and could be seen alongside his brother Pradyot Manikya.

 After signing the Tiprasa Accord between Tipra Motha Party and Government of India for Constitutional Solution for Tiprasas; Debbarma was announced as the joint candidate.

 Upon her becoming the member of parliament Lok Sabha, Debbarma was appointed as member of the parliamentary Standing Committee on Chemicals and Fertilizers on 26 September 2024.